In this section...

 In Year 1 the children learn:

-• To use knowledge of cubism to create a portrait painting.
+• To create a self portrait

 Year 2